-Can foreign financial investment companies avail loans in foreign currency (Section 12)?
+Can foreign investment companies avail loans in foreign currency (Section 12)?

-Any company with foreign investment can avail loans from foreign financial institutions only under 'Project Loans' or 'Project Financing' arrangement on the recommendation of the Ministry of Industry, Commerce and Supplies and approval of the Nepal Rastra Bank.
+Any company with foreign investment can avail loans from a foreign institution under 'Project Loans' or 'Project Financing' arrangement on the recommendation of the Ministry of Industry, Commerce and Supplies and approval of the Nepal Rastra Bank.

-TRU Comments: FITTA has not included loan as foreign investment and kept it separate.
-This implies that from now onwards loans cannot be availed from the parent companies.
+TRU Comments: FITTA has not included loan as foreign investment and kept it separate, accordingly to avail loans approval from DOI is no longer required.